divDyn/r-package/README.md

  '*' if you use either a Mac or Linux, and point no. 2 doesn't work for you for some reason, then contact me  and I will compile a binary for you.

 # Change log

+## [0.4.2] - 2018.07.24
+### Added
+- the ranges() function to plot occurrence data and stratigraphic ranges over time (see examples)
+- fadLad(): function defenses
+- fadLad(): two bin columns are now allowed as input (for age uncertainty estimation)
+- fadLad(): the ages argument for inverting the time axis
+- fixes to conform to the CRAN requirements

+### Changed
+- plotTS() now allows "no-boxes" plotting, and multiple layers of boxes

 ## [0.4.1] - 2018.07.07
 ### Added
 - function defenses